saltstack/salt/doc/ref/cli/salt.rst

     returner is used then the return will not come back to the command line but will be sent to the specified return system.

-.. option:: -c CONFIG, --config=CONFIG
+.. option:: -c CONFIG_DIR, --config-dir=CONFIG_dir

-    The location of the Salt master configuration file, the Salt master settings are required to know where the connections are;
+    The location of the Salt configuration directory, this directory contains the configuration files for Salt master and minions.
+The default location on most systems is /etc/salt.
-    default=/etc/salt/master

 .. option:: -v VERBOSE, --verbose

     Turn on verbosity for the salt call, this will cause the salt command to print out extra data like the job id.

+.. option:: -d, --doc, --documentation

+    Return the documentation for the module functions available on the minions

 .. option:: --out

     Pass in an alternative outputter to display the return of data.
 This outputter can be any of the available outputters: